johbry17/DC-AirBnB-SQL-Database/DESIGN.md

 !!!!!
 Create a view for the JavaScript map, and an index for neighborhoods !!!!!!

-New 2.0 db view map_listings returns in ~170 msec, vs. 500 msec for v1.0 db
+New 2.0 db view map_listings returns in 110-150 msec, vs. 500 msec for v1.0 db

+index on host_id and neighbourhood_id to speed joins

+Index lat_long to speed loading of map markers

 ?Create views for plotly plots?